-Males are larger than females, with males weighing up to 350 kilograms, while females up to 100 kilograms.
+Males are more significant than females, with males weighing up to 350 kilograms while females up to 100 kilograms.

 California sea lions can be found laid out on sandy or rocky beaches.

-They feed on fish and various species of squid, but have to be wary of predators including killer whales and great white sharks.
+They feed on fish and various squid species but must be wary of predators, including killer whales and great white sharks.

 California sea lions are particularly intelligent.

-The Canada lynx is a diurnal and solitary wildcat.
+The Canada lynx is a daily and solitary wildcat.
 Their paws have thicker so that they can travel through snow.

-Their color ranges from grayish-yellow to reddish-brown, and they have a black mark on the tip of their ears and tail.
+Their color ranges from grayish-yellow to reddish-brown, and they have a black mark on the tip of their ears and tails.

-This carnivore eats mostly snowshoe hares but also feeds on birds, fish, rats, and sometimes deer.
+This carnivore eats mostly snowshoe hares and feeds on birds, fish, rats, and sometimes deer.

-The caribou is a type of reindeer that lives in the northern regions of North America.
+The caribou is a reindeer living in the northern regions of North America.

 Their color changes throughout the year from dark brown in summer to grayish-brown in winter.